Welcome to this window of support and awakening, I hope we nurture our Souls and Spirits together.

 Criss was born in Venezuela to Colombian parents.
 In 1998, her family migrated to the United States.
 Since then she has lived in Texas, Illinois, Florida, Connecticut, Mexico, and currently in Spain.

 Criss graduated with a Bachelor of Arts with an emphasis in Communications from the University of Illinois at Springfield (UIS).
 Criss has also completed multiple graduate courses in Spanish Language journalism at the University of Miami and Florida International University.
-She recently completed a Master of Arts in Mindfulness from Lesley University in Cambridge, Massachusetts.
+In 2019 she completed a Master of Arts in Mindfulness from Lesley University in Cambridge, Massachusetts.

-Professionally, for over 13 years Criss worked for top US Hispanic Media and Television companies such as Azteca América operated by CBS, Telemundo operated by NBC, ESPN Deportes, Comcast Spotlight, and DishLATINO.
-She received multiple awards for her leadership, performance, and innovation skills.
+Professionally, Criss worked for top US Hispanic Media and Television companies for over 13 years.
+In places such as Azteca América operated by CBS, Telemundo operated by NBC, ESPN Deportes, Comcast Spotlight, and DishLATINO.
+During that time she received multiple awards for her leadership, performance, and innovation skills.

-A few years ago Criss identified a need in the Latinx population and decided to leave corporate America at the top of her career in the quest to find new ways to help everyday people healthily cope with work/life balance and stress.
-Therefore, in 2015, Criss founded AlmayEspiritu.com, a socially responsible business which’s mission is to promote mindfulness and meditation practices, especially within the Latinx communities and workplaces.
+A couple of years ago Criss identified a need in the Latinx population and decided to leave corporate America at the top of her career in the quest to find new ways to help everyday people healthily cope with work/life balance and stress.
+In 2015, Criss founded AlmayEspiritu.com, a socially responsible business with the mission to act as guides in the transformation process of embracing all experiences in life equally and effortlessly, with a sense of calmness and joy.
+And the vision to make emotional intelligence, meditation, and mindfulness common cultural norms in society.

-By combining cognitive therapy, meditation, reading, and mindfulness practices Criss has been able to change the way she feels, thinks and acts in the world.
+By combining self-led and formal education, cognitive therapy, meditation, and mindfulness training, Criss has been able to change the way she feels, thinks and acts in the world.
 In her own words, “For many years, my motto was ‘work hard, play hard’.
 This way of thinking and living led me to some professional success; however, it also led me to forget and care for my mental and emotional health.
 The emptiness and stress I felt in my life manifested itself through anxiety; by educating myself, meditating, and applying mindfulness in my life I have been able to cultivate self-love, compassion, and wisdom which are essential tools for meaningful-long-lasting success and happiness”.

 My name is Luz Cuervo.
 I am Criss’ mother, the founder of Alma y Espiritu.
 Most of my life I have served my family as a guide, mother and wife.
 Yoga has been my practice for over 15 years, and that was my beginning and introduction to meditation.
 Now I join my daughter with many wishes to support and help my daughter and the people who need it in the world.
 I am very happy to share with you that for many years I had been looking for something for me and since my daughter decided to do her master’s degree in Mindfulness, she has taught me how to live a more beautiful and happy life.
 I love supporting her, to growing as a person, and helping others live better lives.
 Namaste.